 Today’s post is all about advanced branding for your CakeMail site.
-We’ve included a quick primer below, but feel free to get in touch with our support team to ask a question, or check out the branding section in our support knowledge base for more details.
+We’ve included a quick primer below, but feel free to get in touch with our support team to ask a question, or check out our support knowledge base for more details.

 Last week we talked about basic branding options to get your site set up and looking beautiful with CakeMail.
 This week’s post talks about more advanced techniques.